vpodlesnyi/vpodlesnyi/README.md

 I'm a hardware design engineer who is passionate about creating electronic devices in the field of power, analog and digital electronics.
 I am keen on modeling schematic and pcb designs.

 My pleasure to make you familiar with my projects.
 Feel free to contact me.
+I will be happy to contribute with you my altium library 😊

 📫 vpodlesniy1996@gmail.com